RicardoAzuul/RicardoAzuul.github.io/README.md

 - :heavy_check_mark: When you click the Youtube start button, the video starts playing.
 <br/>

+<ins>The "Menu" page:</ins>
+- :heavy_check_mark: When you click on the "previous" icon on the food carousel, it loads the previous picture.
+- :heavy_check_mark: When you click on the "next" icon on the food carousel, it loads the next picture.
+- :heavy_check_mark: When you click on the "previous" icon on the drinks carousel, it loads the previous picture.
+- :heavy_check_mark: When you click on the "next" icon on the drinks carousel, it loads the next picture.

 <ins>The "Directions" page</ins>
 - :heavy_check_mark: When you click on the link to the GVB website, the website opens in a new tab.